Darwin00110/DevEnv/README.md

 npm run dev
 Build production application
 npm run build
-Example Workflow
+# 🔄 Example Workflow
 User selects an automation task in the UI
 Electron sends an IPC message to the main process
-The main process forwards the request to the Go backend The Go backend executes the system command
+The main process forwards the request to the Go backend The Go backend executes the command
 Output is streamed back to the UI in real time

-This pipeline replicates real-world desktop orchestration tools used in developer platforms and enterprise automation software.
+# 🎯 Use Cases
+Automating development environment setup
+Running repetitive development commands from a GUI Managing local tooling and scripts
+Serving as a base architecture for desktop automation tools

-# Why Go for the Backend
+# 🧠 Why Go Was Chosen

-Go was chosen for:
+Go was selected for the backend due to:

-fast startup time
+Fast startup time
+Compiled static binaries
+Strong concurrency model
-compiled binaries with no runtime dependencies strong concurrency model safe and predictable system programming
+Safe and predictable system programming

-This makes it ideal for desktop tools that need to execute system commands and manage multiple tasks simultaneously.
+This makes it ideal for desktop tools that interact directly with the operating system.

 ---
 # Images